-LCMS, ABC 39th Convention Workbook, 64.
+17 LCMS, ABC 39th Convention Workbook, 64.
 The Report to the ManSask District was identical.
 LCMS, ManSask 38th Convention Workbook, 93-96.

-Resolution 82-09-03 in LCMS, ManSask 38th Convention Proceedings, 55-56.
+18 Resolution 82-09-03 in LCMS, ManSask 38th Convention Proceedings, 55-56.
 The ABC District had a nearly identical resolution ready to present but it was not brought to the floor.
 Resolution 82-04-04 in LCMS, ABC 39th Convention Proceedings, R-27.

-Especially interesting is the following in the 1982 convention report of the Department of Youth Ministry of the ABC District: "Several congregations employ full-time staff in youth ministry or Christian education."
-LCMS, ABC 39th Convention Workbook, 54 for Professional Education Services of the newly formed LCC approved a certification program for Lutheran Teachers at Concordia.21
+19 Especially interesting is the following in the 1982 convention report of the Department of Youth Ministry of the ABC District: "Several congregations employ full-time staff in youth ministry or Christian education."
+LCMS, ABC 39th Convention Workbook, 54.